 G: Consentua?
 Can you tell us a little bit more about that?

 C: Yeah, Consentua was born out of our experience at Canary Wharf.
-What we created was a very powerful app that used a lot of personal data about where you were, what you’re doing and what you wanted.
+What we created was a very powerful app that used a lot of personal data about where you were, what you were doing and what you wanted.
 We felt that that wasn’t appropriate if you didn’t want to have that information stored or collected for particular times or circumstances.
 It gave you the opportunity to turn it off or to turn the volume down on the data that was collected.
-You still get some service but not the great service.
+You still get some service but not great service.

 This has been picked up by people in the security industries as being a really good idea, we’ve since been testing a couple of designs as a minimum viable product and we’ve been doing a market assessment through the University of Portsmouth student project.
 This validated whether this was a good business opportunity.
-This is being driven by 1, people’s desire for better control of their data, 2, it changing the GDPR which is general data protection regulations in the EU.
-Finally, I believe that because we’re moving to an API based modular coding world, developers are very happy to borrow bits from other places.
+This is being driven by 1, people’s desire for better control of their data, and 2, changing the GDPR which is the general data protection regulations in the EU.
+Finally, I believe that because we’re moving to an API-based modular coding world, developers are very happy to borrow bits from other places.

-For example, how you log on and off, you might go and use the Twitter, Facebook, or LinkedIn.
+For example, how you log on and off, you might go and use Twitter, Facebook, or LinkedIn.
 Those guys are not providing or have any view of what the apps doing, all they’re providing is saying yeah I’m that person, you can trust them because they’re on my network.
 It’s a very easy way of not having to go and create Rome again, this idea of modular code build is also moving into the mainstream.

 The conclusion is that we should have the ambition to attract at least 1% over the next 12 to 18 months of what is just in the UK alone, a 90 billion market.
 That’s made up of in-app purchases.
 Now if you’ll take the whole of the EU, you’re now looking at a 300 million pound mark.
-If you looking at globally, you’re looking at 550 billion.
+If you look at globally, you’re looking at 550 billion.

 And even if you’re taking 1% off 550 billion that is still a rather lot of money, and how the service would work would be micropayments paid for by those apps.
-It’s a business to business service that we provide other app providers to manage consent from users, and it’s got a really positive business case and we’re hoping it’s the next big idea.
+It’s a business-to-business service that we provide other app providers to manage consent from users, and it’s got a really positive business case and we’re hoping it’s the next big idea.